 Question Answer Marks

 2 The Holocaust 40

 Interpretation/Approach

-The main interpretation is that before 1941 Hitler had no prior intent or plan to exterminate the Jews, yet despite the lack of a prior plan he was at the centre of decision-making about the Final Solution.
+The main interpretation is that the impact of war turned ordinary Germans into 'willing executioners', but also gave the Nazi leadership the chance to radicalise policy towards the Jews.
 Showing understanding of the Big Message will involve discussion of both these aspects.
-The most satisfactory 'label' to attach to this interpretation is functionalist.
-Calling it 'synthesis' can only work if both aspects are properly explained - the intentionalist aspect must avoid any hint of prior intent/plan.
-Intentionalism alone can only be allowed at L4/L5 if the answer includes awareness of no prior plan/intent.
-Hitler can be said to have had a plan, but not before 1941.
-Glossary: Candidates may use some/all of the following terms: Intentionalism - interpretations which assume that Hitler/the Nazis planned to exterminate the Jews from the start.
+The interpretation is about the changing attitudes of ordinary Germans.
+It clearly rejects Goldhagen's argument about pre-war anti-Semitism in Germany.
+However, the extract also refers to the Nazi leadership and offers some evidence of prior intent for genocide, and therefore intentionalism.
+Equally, there are aspects of functionalism in its mention of the incremental nature of the decision-making process, and the importance of contingent factors.
+These 'labels' can legitimately be used in relation to the second aspect of the main interpretation, as could 'synthesis'.
+Structuralism does not work, though.
+Glossary : Candidates may use some/all of the following terms: Intentionalism - interpretations which assume that Hitler/the Nazis planned to exterminate the Jews from the start.
 Structuralism - interpretations which argue that it was the nature of the Nazi state that produced genocide.
 There was no coherent plan but the chaotic competition for Hitler's approval between different elements of the leadership produced a situation in which genocide could occur.
 Functionalism is closely related to structuralism.
 It sees the Holocaust as an unplanned, ad hoc response to wartime developments in Eastern Europe, when Germany conquered areas with large Jewish populations.
 Candidates may also refer to synthesis interpretations, i.e. interpretations which show characteristics of more than one of the above.
 What is important is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.

-Question Answer Marks 3 The Origins and Development of the Cold War, 1941-1950 40 Interpretation/Approach The main interpretation is that the policy of containment was not caused by a real Soviet threat, and the USA chose hostility towards the Soviets to serve its own purposes.
+Question Answer Marks 3 The Origins and Development of the Cold War, 1941-1950 40 Interpretation/Approach The extract is about Stalin and the Soviet Union, and so, therefore, is the interpretation.
+The main interpretation is that Stalin's policy was underpinned by a desire for expansion, both territorial and ideological, but the circumstances of the immediate post-war period moderated this desire.
 Showing understanding of the Big Message will involve discussion of both these aspects.
-The absence of Soviet threat could be illustrated by interpreting the first paragraph as critical of US policymakers, e.g. as in mention of the sacking of Wallace.
-There are indications in the extract to point to a revisionist conclusion, specifically the idea that cold war served the interests of the US economy and military establishment.
-Any other label will not be allowable at L4/L5.
-Glossary: Traditional/Orthodox interpretations of the Cold War were generally produced early after WW2.
-They blame the Soviet Union and Stalin's expansionism for the Cold War.
+The focus on Stalin, ideology and expansion may produce arguments based on the idea that the interpretation is post-post-revisionist, which properly supported would be L4/L5.
+The fact that the author is showing Stalin as expansionist means that traditional/orthodox can also be allowed into L4/L5.
+However, revisionist/post-revisionist would be L3 max - the author does not blame the West.
+Stalin's expansionism for the Cold War.
 Revisionist historians challenged this view and shifted more of the focus onto the United States, generally through an economic approach which stressed the alleged aim of the US to establish its economic dominance over Europe.
 Post-revisionists moved towards a more balanced view in which elements of blame were attached to both sides.
-Since the opening of the Soviet archives post-1990 there has been a shift to attributing prime responsibility to Stalin - a post-post-revisionist stance which often seems very close to the traditional view.
+Since the opening of the Soviet archives post-1990 there has been a shift to attributing prime responsibility to Stalin - a post-post- revisionist stance which often seems very close to the traditional view.
 What is important is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.